Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## References

 1. Albert Prieto-Marquez and Jonathan R. Wagner.
 “A new species of Saurolophine Hadrosaurid dinosaur from the Late Cretaceous of the Pacific coast of North America”. *Acta Palaeontologica Polonica* 58 (2013): 255-268.
+DOI:

 2. Andrew T. McDonald.
 “Phylogeny of Basal Iguanodonts (Dinosauria: Ornithischia): An Update”. *PLoS ONE* 7:5 (2012).
+DOI:

 3. Brown et al. “New data on the diversity and abundance of small-bodied ornithopods (Dinosauria, Ornithischia) from the Belly River Group (Campanian) of Alberta”. *Journal of Vertebrate Paleontology* 33 (2013): 495-520.
+DOI:

 4. Christophe Hendrickx and Octavio Mateus.
 “Torvosaurus gurneyi n. sp., the Largest Terrestrial Predator from Europe, and a Proposed Terminology of the Maxilla Anatomy in Nonavian Theropods”. *PLoS ONE* 9:3 (2014).
+DOI:

 5. He et al. "A New Leptoceratopsid (Ornithischia, Ceratopsia) with a Unique Ischium from the Upper Cretaceous of Shandong Province, China". *PLoS ONE* 10:12 (2015).
+DOI:

 6. Hutchinson et al. "A Computational Analysis of Limb and Body Dimensions in *Tyrannosaurus rex* with Implications for Locomotion, Ontogeny, and Growth". *PLOS ONE* (2011).
+DOI:

 7. John R. Hutchinson and Mariano Garcia. "*Tyrannosaurus* was not a fast runner". *Nature* 415: 1018-1021 (2001).
+DOI:

 8. Jostein Starrfelt and Lee Hsiang Liow.
 “How many dinosaur species were there?
 Fossil bias and true richness estimated using a Poisson sampling model”. *Philosophical Transactions of the Royal Society B* 371:1691 (2016).
+DOI:

 9. Kenneth Carpenter and Yvonne Wilson.
 “A New Species of Camptosaurs (Ornithopoda: Dinosauria) from the Morrison Formation (Upper Jurassic) of Dinosaur National Monument, Utah, and  Biomechanics Analysis of its Forelimb”. *Annals of Carnegie Museum* 76 (2008): 227-263.
+DOI:

 10. Maidment et al. “Locomotion in Ornithischian Dinosaurs: an assessment using three-dimensional computational modelling”. *Biological Reviews* 89 (2014): 588-617.
+DOI:

 11. Martinez et al. “A Basal Dinosaur from the Dawn of the Dinosaur Era in Southwestern Pangaea”. *Science* 331 (2011):206-210.
+DOI:

 12. Matthew T. Carrano and John R. Hutchinson.
 “Pelvic and Hindlimb Musculature of Tyrannosaurus rex (Dinosauria:Theropoda)”. *Journal of Morphology* 253 (2002): 207-228.
+DOI:

 13. Matthew T. Carrano and Scott D. Sampson.
 “The Phylogeny of Ceratosauria (Dinosauria: Theropoda)”. *Journal of Systematic Paleontology* 6 (2008): 183-236.
+DOI:

 14. McDonald et al. “New Basal Iguanodonts from the Cedar Mountain Formation of Utah and the Evolution of Thumb-Spiked Dinosaurs”. *PLoS ONE* 5:11 (2010).
+DOI:

 15. Nesbitt et al. “A Complete Skeleton of a Late Triassic Saurischian and the Early Evolution of Dinosaurs”. *Science* (2009): 1530-1533.
+DOI:

 16. Paul C. Sereno and Andrea B. Arcucci.
 "Dinosaurian Precursors from the Middle Triassic of Argentina: Marasuchus lilloensis, gen. nov.". *Journal of Vertebrate Paleontology* 14 (1994): 53-73.
+DOI:

 17. Richard J. Butler, Paul Upchurch, and David B. Norman.
 “The Phylogeny of the Ornithischian Dinosaurs”. *Journal of Systematic Paleontology* 6 (2008): 1-40.
+DOI:

 18. Roger B. J. Benson, Matthew T. Carrano, and Stephen L. Brusatte.
 “A new clade of archaic large-bodied predatory dinosaurs (Theropoda: Allosauroidea) that survived to the latest Mesozoic”. *Naturwissenshaften* 97 (2010): 71-78.
+DOI:

 19. Rozadilla et al. "A new ornithopod (Dinosauria, Ornithischia) from the Upper Cretaceous of Antarctica an its palaeobiogeographical implications". *Cretaceous Research* 57 (2015): 311-324.
+DOI:

 20. Senter et al. “New Dromaeosaurids (Dinosauria: Theropoda) from the Lower Cretaceous of Utah, and the Evolution of the Dromaeosaurid Tail”. *PLoS ONE* 7:5 (2012).
+DOI:

 21. Stephen L. Brusatte and Thomas D. Carr.
 "The Phylogeny and Evolutionary History of Tyrannosauroid dinosaurs". *Scientific Reports* 6 (2016).
+DOI:

 22. Stephen M. Gatesy.
 “Caudofemoral Musculature and the Evolution of Theropod Locomotion”. *Paleobiology* 16 (1990): 170-186.
+DOI:

 23. W. Scott Persons IV and Philip J. Currie.
 “Duckbills on the Run: The Cursorial Abilities of Hadrosaurs and Implications for Tyrannosaur-Avoidance Strategies”. *Hadrosaurs* (2014): 449-458.
+DOI:

 24. Xing et al. “Comparative Osteology and Phylogenetic Relationship of *Edmontosaurus* and *Shantungosaurus* (Dinosauria: Hadrosauridae) from the Upper Cretaceous of North America and East Asia”. *Acta Geologica Sinica* 88 (2014): 1623-1652.
+DOI: